The Devil and Daniel Webster: Plot summary

-Webster then grabs the stranger and twists his arm behind his back, "for he knew that once you bested anybody like Mr. Scratch in fair fight, his power on you was gone."
+Webster then grabs Mr. Scratch and twists his arm behind his back, "for he knew that once you bested anybody like Mr. Scratch in fair fight, his power on you was gone."
 Webster makes him agree "never to bother Jabez Stone nor his heirs or assigns nor any other New Hampshire man till doomsday!"

 Mr. Scratch offers to tell Webster's fortune in his palm.
 He foretells (actual) events in Webster's future, including his failure to become President (an actual ambition of his), the death of Webster's sons (which happened in the American Civil War) and the backlash of his last speech, warning "Some will call you Ichabod" (as in John Greenleaf Whittier's poem in reaction to Webster's controversial Seventh of March speech supporting the Compromise of 1850 that incorporated the Fugitive Slave Act, with many in the North calling Webster a traitor).

 Webster asks only if the Union will prevail.
 Scratch admits that the United States will remain united after the war.
 Webster then laughs, "... and with that he drew back his foot for a kick that would have stunned a horse.
-It was only the tip of his shoe that caught the stranger, but he went flying out of the door with his collecting box under his arm ...
-And he hasn't been seen in the state of New Hampshire from that day to this.
-I'm not talking about Massachusetts or Vermont."
+It was only the tip of his shoe that caught the stranger, but he went flying out of the door with his collecting box under his arm...
+And he hasn't been seen in the state of New Hampshire from that day to this."